 As summer approaches, more and more people are taking to trails throughout West Virginia to enjoy their all-terrain vehicles (ATVs).
 While ATV are a source of enjoyment for many throughout the Mountain State, unauthorized and unsafe use of ATVs can lead to serious injury or death.

-If you have been injured in an accident that was caused by the negligence or recklessness of an ATV rider, The Masters Law Firm is here to help.
+If you have been injured in an accident that was caused by the negligence or recklessness of an ATV rider, The Masters Law Firm, L.C. is here to help.
 Call our office today at 304-371-7894 or message us online to schedule a free consultation and case assessment with one of our attorneys.

 ATV safety concerns